 - have received a positive Lateral Flow Device (LFD) test result, OR

 - have been advised you are a close contact of, or a member of the same household as, someone who has a PCR-confirmed case of COVID-19, OR

 - have been instructed to book a test by public health authorities.

 You may return to your normal way of life as long as you are not self-isolating due to close contact or quarantine (in which case you must complete the 10 days regardless).
 Your department and college will be notified of the result; but please inform them if you still need to self- isolate.

-The Results Liaison Team will notify your department and/or college.
-You should self-isolate, and public health staff will contact you to initiate the track and trace process.
+You and your department and/or college will be informed by email.
+You should continue to self-isolate, and public health staff will contact you to initiate the track and trace process.
 Your household members should book a PCR test and must also self-isolate unless they are exempt.

 About the Testing for COVID-19: Early Alert Service

 The Testing for COVID-19: Early Alert Service (EAS) is a free, customised service for staff and students of the University that will benefit the local community by reducing the risk of a further COVID-19 outbreak and reducing the pressure on NHS testing facilities.
 Designed specifically for a University environment, the service will ensure that anyone with suspected COVID-19 is quickly identified, with a rapid response initiated to protect others from transmission.